 But trust me when I say it’s totally worth it!!

-It has a fantastic night food market (like my favourite in the world), amazing natural hot springs dotted everywhere, stunning buddha's to climb and see, strawberry fields, the pai canyon and much more.
-Pai is amazing.
+It has a fantastic night food market (my favourite in the world), amazing natural hot springs dotted everywhere, stunning Buddha's to climb and see, strawberry fields, the Pai Canyon and much more.

-Spend your last night in Bangkok with dinner and drinks at a rooftop bar with the stunning skyline of Bangkok beneath you.
+I recommend you to spend your last night in Bangkok with dinner and drinks at a rooftop bar with the stunning skyline of Bangkok beneath you.

-You could do this route from back to front and when you end in Bangkok after the islands, you fly home then.
-If you want to do full moon, then I would do it first and then work my way north.
+You could do this 3 week route from back to front and when you end in Bangkok after the islands, you fly home then from there.

 It’s personally a nicer way to do it.

-South is much more about partying and beaches, and generic backpacking, but the North is filled with natural beauty in the form of waterfalls and hot springs, and mountains and I love it!
+South is much more about partying and beaches, and generic backpacking, but the North is filled with natural beauty in the form of waterfalls, hot springs and mountains and I love it!

 It saves you the hassle of getting ripped off and you know what you’re in for.

 Also, in every place apart from Bangkok, it’s worth renting a moped to get around and explore.
 It’s safe and hassle free.
-You can find out more about renting a moped in south east Asia here.
+You can find out more about renting a moped in Southeast Asia here.